 Has Hello, Dolly! been in the West End before?

 After the 1964 Broadway production took audiences by storm, the all-American love story made its West End premiere on 2nd December 1965 at the Theatre Royal Drury Lane.
-Although the musical had commercial success, running for nearly 800 performances, Hello, Dolly! hasn’t been seen in the West End since the 1960s, so audiences can look forward to this classic musical on a London stage once more, so book your Hello, Dolly! tickets now.
+Although the musical had commercial success, running for nearly 800 performances, Hello, Dolly! hasn’t been seen in the West End since the 1960s.
+Audiences can look forward to this classic musical on a London stage once more, so book your Hello, Dolly! tickets now.

 Where can I listen to the Hello, Dolly! soundtrack?